em-hoang/em-hoang/README.md

 Hi!
-My name is Emily Hoang and I am a recent grad from the University of Colorado, Boulder.
-I studied Engineering Physics and Mathematics, but I love coding and the math it allows me to access.
+I'm Emily and I studied Engineering Physics and Mathematics at CU Boulder!
+I love coding and the math it allows me to access.
 Have a look around, and I hope you find a project that piques your interest!